 Contested divorces- What you see more often than not

-When we think about divorces in the general sense it is more than likely a contested divorce that you are thinking about.
+When we think about divorces in the general sense, it is more than likely a contested divorce that you are thinking about.
 A contested divorce occurs when two people disagree on at least one subject related to their case.
 The disagreement could relate to an issue with property division, child custody, conservatorship, child support, or any other subject in the divorce.
-More than likely you and your spouse have some disagreement related to your case that is in effect at the beginning of your divorce.
+More than likely, you and your spouse have some disagreements related to your case that are in effect at the beginning of your divorce.
 As a result, you can expect that your divorce will be contested.

 Contested divorces typically begin with the filing of an original divorce petition.
 This document may sound formal, but it is typically very general.
 You will introduce the court to you, your spouse, and any children that you have under the age of 18.
 From there, you will make any allegations as far as grounds for divorce.
 Different grounds for divorce could be adultery, cruel treatment, or abandonment.
 However, please bear in mind that it is not necessary to cite specific grounds for divorce in Texas.